Species in Collection Rainforest Tour Orchids

 Not an orchid species!

 The ExoticRainforest does not sell plants.
-We do not have this plant in our collection!

 http://www.exoticrainforest.com/Rare%20Thailand%20Parrot%20Flower%buy20%20one%20SP.html

-Posted here and at the bottom of the page are a few new photos not easily found on the web.
-Some belong to the Thai tour company Tourdoi and were sent to me in several different emails.
+Posted on this page are a few photos not easily found on the web.
+Some belong to the Thai tour company Tourdoi and were sent to us in several emails.
 Others apparently came from people who have seen the plant in the wild.
-Since the accompanying text was written in Thai I had no ability to understand the message.
-But the intent of the photographs was obvious.
-These photographs show the rare impatiens, Impatiens psittacina, in nature.
+Since the accompanying text was written in Thai I had no ability to understand the message but the intent of the photographs was obvious.

-Tourdoi is a SE Asian tour company serving primarily the Thai population that operates tours in Thailand to see the natural exotic flowers of the country.
+Tourdoi is a popular SE Asian tour company serving primarily the Thai population.
+The company operates tours in Thailand to see the natural exotic flowers of the country.
 A check of internet records shows their website receives as many as 30,000 hits per week.

-Some have claimed on various net boards Tourdoi began this "hoax" to sell tickets.
-It would seem unwise for an established business to perpetuate a hoax.
-Besides, most of their clients are the people who already live in Thailand.
+Some have claimed on various net discussion boards Tourdoi began this "hoax" to sell tickets.
+It would seem unwise for an established business to perpetuate such a hoax since the majority of their clients are people who already live in Thailand.
 If you would enjoy seeing this plant along with many other exotic Thai flowers contact Tourdoi directly for tour information.
-The plant blooms in October and November.
-Be prepared, the text on their website is in Thai.
+The text on the Tourdoi website is in Thai.
 Look for the Parrot Flower photo on their "flower" page and follow the links.
 We have no association with Tourdoi.

 www.tourdoi.com/general/flower/main_page.htm